 Ten of the best questions

 When it comes to choosing a survey, it’s important to select one that asks the right questions.
 Here, we’ll highlight ten employee survey statements we believe produce the best quality data.
 Keep in mind: You don’t need to limit your survey to just these statements.
-In fact, the Energage Survey includes the 24 statements based on more than 12 years of culture research.
+In fact, the Energage Survey includes the 24 statements based on 13 years of workplace culture research.

 1. I believe this company is going in the right direction.